 You would want to claim $11,500, but because of the policy limits, you would only get the maximum of the policy limit, which would be $5,500.
 That's significantly less than you would have been expecting if you didn't know your limits.

-Keep in mind, when you have items of value that exceed special limits, for many of them, you can schedule the items, or add a rider to the insurance policy before a claim happens and this can make sure you are adequately protected.
+When you have items of value that exceed special limits you may consider the option to add a rider to the insurance policy before a claim happens.

 - Actual Cash Value (ACV)